work

-It is worth spending a little time working out what to do for a living.
+Work can be healing and satisfying and open new insights and horizons.
+It is worth spending time working out what to do for a living.
 If anything.
-So much time is going to be spent there and it will lead in quite particular directions and preclude so many other possibilities.
-After a while we become the roles we take on and our intelligence and perception are channelled into a special world where other perspectives and opportunities become less obvious.
+So much time will be spent there and it will lead in quite particular directions and preclude other possibilities.

-Work can be healing and satisfying and open new insights and horizons.
-It may be as easy to find a career that is enjoyable and fits one's temperament, strength, endurance, interests and skills as one that will be frustrating and end in drudgery, injury or failure.
+It may be as easy to find a career that is enjoyable and fits one's temperament, strength, endurance, interests and skills as one that will be frustrating and end in drudgery or failure.

 If we put our demons to work we will be successful and rewarded.
 If not we may be unsatisfied and uncomfortable.

-Someone who is eager to please can look after customers.
+• Someone who is eager to please can look after customers.

-Someone who is obsessive can see tasks though to the last detail.
+• Someone who is obsessive can see tasks though to the last detail.

-Someone who is depressed is likely to make sure that things are right and will tend to be more realistic and attentive to detail than someone who is relaxed and sociable.
-They are less inclined to make up stories ,hope for the best and look on the bright side
+• Someone who is depressed is likely to make sure that things are right and will tend to be more realistic and attentive to detail than someone who is relaxed and sociable.
+They are less inclined to make up stories, hope for the best and look on the bright side

-Someone who is anxious looks for risks and potential problems.
+• Someone who is anxious looks for risks and potential problems.

 After finding a career or activity, only take work that develops the skills and directions that really interest you to save getting sidetracked into unsatisfying dead ends.

 Most of our learning occurs in the home and playground.
 Although the skills of a trade or profession are learned at school, real success depends on preschool and family experience.
-A deeper understanding of work and social roles is passed down in families though the generations.
+A deeper understanding of work and social roles is passed down in families though generations.

 It may not be so easy to find a workplace that lines up with one's values.
 So many contribute to the degradation of the planet and our quality of life.